 Instructors attend these hands-on sessions with their classes during the regular class meeting time.
-The orientations are most valuable when integrated with a course assignment (e.g. research paper).
-Sessions can cover searching for books, ebooks, journal and newspaper articles, best practices while searching the Internet, or another topic of your choosing.
+The sessions are most valuable when integrated with a course assignment (e.g. research paper).
+Sessions can cover refining topics and search terms, locating books, ebooks, journal and newspaper articles, best practices while searching the Internet, or another topic of your choosing.
 Orientations are normally held in LR220, on the 2nd floor of the LRC, although they can also take place at the Davis or West Sacramento Center.
 Requests for library sessions should be made at least two weeks in advance.

-Library orientations are customized to your course objectives.
+Course-integrated library instruction sessions are customized to your students’ needs and your course objectives.

 Make Your Request

 Don’t have time in your syllabus for a customized orientation?
 Offer your students extra credit for attending a face-to-face orientation on their own, or assign one ore more modules of the online tutorial, PILOT.

 If you have any questions about the library’s various opportunities for research instruction, please contact Karen Tercho, 916-558-2014.